NuGetPackageExplorer/NuGetPackageExplorer/README.md

 ### Chocolatey
 Chocolatey is another great way to install and update your application.

-1. Run Powershell (as Admin)
+1. Run PowerShell (as Admin)
 2. Install Chocolatey: `iwr https://chocolatey.org/install.ps1 -UseBasicParsing | iex`
 3. Install NuGet Package Explorer: `choco install nugetpackageexplorer`

 ### ClickOnce
 There are a lot of installing issues with ClickOnce, including a SmartScreen-related error.

-[Latest clickonce release](https://npe.codeplex.com/downloads/get/clickOnce/NuGetPackageExplorer.application) (uninstall first if previous version is 3.9 or lower).
+[Latest ClickOnce release](https://npe.codeplex.com/downloads/get/clickOnce/NuGetPackageExplorer.application) (uninstall first if previous version is 3.9 or lower).

 ## What is NuGet Package Explorer?